mpusz/wg21-papers/src/2980R1_a_motivation_scope_and_plan_for_a_physical_quantities_and_units_library.md

 There are plenty of expectations from different parties regarding such a library.
 It should support at least:

-- Systems of Quantities,
+- Systems of Quantities.
-- Systems of Units,
+- Systems of Units.
-- Scalar, vector, and tensor quantities,
+- Scalar, vector, and tensor quantities.
-- The affine space,
+- The affine space.
-- Natural units systems,
+- Natural units systems.
-- Strong angular system,
+- Strong angular system.
-- Any unit's magnitude (huge, small, floating-point),
+- Any unit's magnitude (huge, small, floating-point).
-- Faster-than-lightspeed constants,
+- Faster-than-lightspeed constants.
 - Highly adjustable text-output formatting.

 ## Easy to extend

-Most entities in the library should be possible to be defined with a single line of code with no need to use preprocessor macros.
-Users should be able to easily extend provided systems with custom dimensions, quantities, and units.
+Most entities in the library can be defined with a single line of code without preprocessor macros.
+Users can easily extend provided systems with custom dimensions, quantities, and units.

 ## Low standardization cost

 The set of entities required for standardization should be limited to the bare minimum.

-Derived units should not require separate library types but should be obtained through the composition of predefined named units.
-Units should not be associated with User-Defined Literals (UDLs), as it is the case of `std::chrono::duration`.
+Derived units do not need separate library types.
+Instead, they can be obtained through the composition of predefined named units.
+Units should not be associated with User-Defined Literals (UDLs), as it is the case with `std::chrono::duration`.
 UDLs do not compose, have very limited scope and functionality, and are expensive to standardize.

-There should be no preprocessor macros in the user interface.
+The user interface has no preprocessor macros.

-Most proposed features (besides text output) should be possible to be standardized as a freestanding part of the C++ standard library.
+It should be possible for most proposed features (besides text output) to be freestanding.

 # Look and feel